zcaceres/hypermancer/README.md

 ![hypermancer gif](./hypermancer.gif)

-A Cyberpunk terminal theme for [Hyper](www.hyper.is), inspired by Neuromancer.
+A glitchy, cyberpunk theme for [Hyper](www.hyper.is), inspired by Neuromancer.

 ## Features:
-- 80's inspired color theme
+- 80's inspired colors
 - Glitch text
 - Sick terminal shadow on the header
 - Homage to the Hosaka Ono-Sendai background